A pragmatic classification framework for AI incident monitoring: Appendix

-Low inclusion probability: slow, subtle, chronic, diffuse, systemic harm, that is harder to attribute, affecting marginalised or geographically remote populations, in unregulated domains, with non-disclosure incentives and no/limited institutional record.
-E.g. A credit-scoring model in a non-English-speaking country penalises residents of certain postcodes, harm is real but diffuse, no individual claimant has the resources to pursue it, no journalist reports it, the system is eventually replaced without the pattern ever being formally named.
+A range of biases (including visibility, detection, disclosure incentive, media salience, geography/language and victim voice) operate across the stages and compound multiplicatively.
+This makes certain types of incidents more likely to be included than others: \begin{description} \item[High inclusion probability:] Acute, dramatic, novel, unambiguously AI-related, consumer-facing harm to well-resourced, individual (rather than systemic), English-language, vocal victim(s), in regulated sectors and fashionable domains.
+E.g.\ a US-based LLM chatbot produces a shocking output, goes viral on social media, and the company issues a public statement; an autonomous vehicle is involved in a fatal collision investigated by a regulator. \item[Moderate inclusion probability:] Incidents that are detectable and recorded but face friction at the attribution or disclosure filter.
+E.g.\ algorithmic bias cases pursued through litigation, incidents surfaced by academic surveys rather than the media, terrorism-related incidents which are suppressed in the interests of national security. \item[Low inclusion probability:] Slow, subtle, chronic, diffuse, systemic harm, harder to attribute, affecting marginalised or geographically remote populations, in unregulated domains, with non-disclosure incentives and no or limited institutional record.
+E.g.\ a credit-scoring model in a non-English-speaking country penalises residents of certain postcodes; harm is real but diffuse, no individual claimant has the resources to pursue it, no journalist reports it, and the system is eventually replaced without the pattern ever being formally named. \end{description}

-AI incident databases, if used naively, could mislead, pointing developers, policymakers and researchers toward what is reported, rather than what is happening. \cite{paeth2025risk}.